-Forty-eight 1-hr individual interviews were recorded and transcribed.
-Each of two senior analysts separately and blindly rated each transcribed interview for degree of interviewee's satisfaction with their training analysis using the same 5-point scale used in the questionnaire.
-(Thirteen interviews were of analysts who had both had analyses by TAs and non-TAs and were analyzed in the previously published article; interview ratings correlated significantly with questionnaire ratings of satisfaction.)
-The remaining 35 interviews comprised 18 (51%) who gave the highest positive questionnaire rating of their training analysis, that is, "very satisfied (#5)"; 10 (29%) who rated their training analysis "moderately satisfied (#4)"; five (14%) who rated their training analysis "partially satisfied/partially dissatisfied (#3)"; one reported "moderately dissatisfied (#2)," and one reported "very dissatisfied (#1)."
-Thus, 27 of these 35 interviewed subjects (77%) reported being either very or moderately satisfied with their training analysis, similar to the results for the questionnaire group as a whole.
-To provide the flavor of these interviews, six brief interview transcriptions were randomly selected by protocol from the 18 subjects whose questionnaire ratings were "very satisfied"; similarly, six of the nine subjects whose ratings were "moderately satisfied" were randomly selected; and all five interviewees whose ratings were "partially satisfied/partially dissatisfied" were selected.
-However, to limit the length of this article, only the first two transcriptions of each of these three groups are presented here.
-The sole "moderately dissatisfied" analyst, as well as the one "very dissatisfied" analyst, are also presented.
-Thus, a total of 19 interviews were selected from the subtotal of 35 for clinical assessment of satisfaction by the two analysts; of these, eight are presented in this article.
-Recorded interviews about training analysis are presented using fictitious names.
+Forty-eight one-hour individual interviews were recorded and transcribed.
+Each of two senior analysts separately and blindly rated each transcribed interview for degree of interviewee's satisfaction with their training analysis using the same five-point scale used in the questionnaire.
+(Thirteen interviews were of analysts who had both had analyses by TAs and non-TA's and were analyzed in the previously published paper; interview ratings correlated significantly with guestionnaire ratings of satisfaction.)
+The remaining 35 interviews comprised 18 (51%) who gave the highest positive questionnaire rating of their training analysis, "Very satisfied #5"; 10 (29%) who rated their training analysis "Moderately satisfied #4"; five (14%) who rated their training analysis "Partially satisfied/partially dissatisfied #3"; one reported "Moderately dissatisfied #2", and one reported "Very dissatisfied #1".
+Thus, 27 of these 35 interviewed subjects (77%) reported being either very, or moderately, satisfied with their training analysis, similar to the results for the questionnaire group as a whole.
+To provide the flavor of these interviews, six brief interview transcriptions were randomly selected by protocol from those 18 subjects whose questionnaire ratings were "Very satisfied": six of the nine subjects whose ratings were "Moderately satisfied" similarly were randomly selected; all five interviewees whose ratings were "Partially satisfied/partially dissatisfied" were selected; however, to limit the length of this paper only the first two transcriptions of each of these three groups are presented here.
+The sole "Moderately dissatisfied" analyst as well as the one "Very dissatisfied" analyst are also presented.
+Thus, a total of nineteen interviews were selected from the sub-total of 35 for clinical assessment of satisfaction by the two analysts; of these, 8 are presented in this paper.
+Recorded interviews about training analysis are presented below using fictitious names.

-Two Transcribed Recordings With "Very Satisfied (#5)" Interviewee Questionnaire Ratings friend believed Dr. Felix would be especially good for him.
+Two Transcribed Recordings with "Very Satisfied" #5 Interviewee Questionnaire Ratings

-Subject #1021.
-Dr. Porter selected his training analyst by surveying those friends already seeing TAs about available analysts and read some of their publications.
-He selected Dr. Felix because he thought he was knowledgeable, liked his writing, and a
+Dr. Porter selected his training analyst by surveying those friends already seeing T.A.'s about available analysts and read some of their publications.
+He selected Dr. Felix because he thought him knowledgeable, liked his writing and a friend believed Dr. Felix would be especially good for him.